Open-Telecoms-Data/open-fibre-data-standard/docs/reference/codelists.md

 If you use new codes outside those in an open codelist, please create an issue in the [OFDS GitHub repository](https://github.com/Open-Telecoms-Data/open-fibre-data-standard/issues), so that the codes can be considered for inclusion in the codelist.
 ```

-The [schema](schema.md) has a `codelist` property to indicate the CSV File that defines the codes in the codelist (shown as tables below).
+The [schema](schema.md) has a `codelist` property to indicate the CSV file that defines the codes in the codelist (shown as tables below).
 It also has an `openCodelist` property, to indicate whether the codelist is open or closed.

 Codes are case-sensitive, and are generally provided as English language camelCase.
 Codes must not be translated.